 Graphic design is a rewarding and enhancing career choice, but it can also be much more than that: it can have positive and beneficial impacts on colleagues, fellow citizens and the wider community itself.
 In particular, the profession of graphic design has much to offer the young people of the country, over and above what it has to offer as an academic or commercial pursuit.
 Graphic designers use skills from a wide variety of domains, and demonstrate behaviors that are a model for life; that can apply to all regardless of career choice.
 There are many aspects of the graphic designer’s work life, and professional circumstances, that are somewhat unique and therefore valuable.
 The purpose of this article is to explore some of the reasons for design education in a little more detail, particularly from a psychological perspective but not entirely so.

-While many graphic designer work as freelancers or independently, there are countless opportunities to get involved in the wider community, utilising their professional skills.
-The first and most obvious way to contribute to the wider community is to utilise graphic skills pro bono, or in other words for free, and there are several ways to do this.
-One might volunteer for a design organisation and volunteer at their events, or become an organiser in your local community organization.
-Alternatively, there are always countless charities and activist campaigns who require graphic design, but lack the financial ability to do so.
+While many graphic designers work as freelancers or independently, there are countless opportunities to get involved in the wider community, utilizing their professional skills.
+The first and most obvious way to contribute to the wider community is to utilize graphics skills pro bono, or in other words for free, and there are several ways to do this.
+One might volunteer for a design organization and volunteer at their events, or become an organizer in your local community organization.
+Alternatively, there are always countless charities and activist campaigns who require graphic design but lack the financial ability to do so.
 Any spare time can be donated, as much or as little as you desire, to a cause that chimes with the individual’s own world-view.
 The potential benefits are thus incalculable.

-In addition, community run design education workshops can be an invaluable source of free or low cost learning and support: a graphic designer has many skills that can be offered.
-Most obviously are creative and graphic manipulation skills, but a designer is also likely to be somewhat proficient in web design, and even more technical IT tasks like coding.
+In addition, community-run design education workshops can be an invaluable source of free or low-cost learning and support: a graphic designer has many skills that can be offered.
+Most obviously are creative and graphics manipulation skills, but a designer is also likely to be somewhat proficient in web design, and even more technical IT tasks like coding.
 Supplementary technical and practical tools often form a component of graphic design work, such as photography or illustration; the list is theoretically endless depending upon the unique skills set of each designer.
-A graphic designer is usually to be found at the forefront of new professional technologies, and the imparting of this information to those that might not otherwise be fortunate enough to learn it, is invaluable across a myriad of professional and personal development domains.
+A graphic designer is usually to be found at the forefront of new professional technologies, and the imparting of this information to those that might not otherwise be fortunate enough to learn it is invaluable across a myriad of professional and personal development domains.

-Relatedly, to be a truly successful graphic designer, requires as do all modern professions, a large and well maintained network of colleagues.
-There are many ways to do this, as designer’s meet other professionals at college, universities, conferences and professional organisations.
+Relatedly, to be a truly successful graphic designer requires as do all modern professions, a large and well-maintained network of colleagues.
+There are many ways to do this, as designers meet other professionals at college, universities, conferences and professional organizations.
 Yet adequate networking that successfully leverages the skills of a wider social group requires deliberate time and effort, and these are also skills that can be passed down to the younger generation.
-Indeed, it is often the case that young people from more deprived backgrounds are even less likely to possess the social capital or technical skills that can be a hidden requirement in the job market.
-Passing on skills that some graphic designers might not even realise they have, can be invaluable.
+Indeed, it is often the case that young people from more deprived backgrounds are even less likely to possess social capital or technical skills that can be a hidden requirement in the job market.
+Passing on skills that some graphic designers might not even realize they have, can be invaluable.

 Beyond professional skills, there is much from the psychology of learning that can be drawn upon to demonstrate how graphic design might be particularly useful for the education of young people.

 Every young person learns differently, something that is apparent from personal experience and now increasingly attested in psychological science.
-Though there has been some recent controversy, it is well recognised that there are distinct styles involved in learning: Kolb for example distinguishes watching, feeling, doing and thinking.
+Though there has been some recent controversy, it is well recognized that there are distinct styles involved in learning: Kolb, for example, distinguishes watching, feeling, doing and thinking.
 It is, as the recent controversy suggests, unlikely that an individual is exclusively one type or the other.
 Rather, each individual is likely to benefit from a variety of learning approach, but will most predominately benefit from learning in one mode of thinking.

 Kolb, D. A. (1984).
 Experiential learning: Experience as the source of learning and development (Vol. 1).
 Englewood Cliffs, NJ: Prentice-Hall